 You remember the story … The Emperors New Clothes a short tale by Hans Christian Andersen about two weavers who promise an Emperor a new suit of clothes that are invisible to those either unfit for their positions, stupid, or incompetent.
 When the Emperor parades before his subjects in his new clothes, a child cries out, “But he isn’t wearing anything at all!”
 The tale has a modern twist.

 Restaurant owners are being told by Groupon that their online couponing model works so well that only the stupid or incompetent would not want to partake of it.
 Well call me silly, but the math does not work.
-I’ve tried to make it work, but to no avail for restaurant owners.
-Granted, it works a little better for service providers like spas and salons … but most restaurants (sit down) have food costs in the 30% range (Jack Stack here in Kansas City is at 29.5% for instance) … so here’s a scenario as it plays out for a restaurant:
+I’ve tried to make it work, but to no avail for restaurant clients.
+Granted, it works a little better for service providers like spas and salons … but most restaurants (sit down) have food costs in the 30% range (Jack Stack BBQ is at 29.5% for instance) … so here’s a scenario as it plays out for a restaurant:

 The restaurant does a standard 50% off Groupon deal – $30 for $60 worth of dining … Groupon gets $15, the restaurant gets $15 everybody’s happy right? … Wrong.

-Groupon then sends out an email to it’s subscriber base and for it’s trouble, also gets $45,000 (this is a great business model, and why Groupon is the fastest growing company in history and is on track to exceed a billion dollars in sales this year) … not a bad payday for a little humorous copy writing and sending out an email!
+Groupon then sends out an email to it’s subscriber base and for it’s trouble, also gets $45,000 (this is a great business model, and why Groupon became the fastest growing company in history and exceeds a billion dollars in sales each year) … not a bad payday for a little humorous copy writing and sending out an email!